AntonTeoretik/Delta/git_commands.md

 # Using Git
+To use any of the git commands open your console either in the directory or a subdirectory of your git project.

 ## Know where you are
 `git status`
 This will tell you your current branch, as well as any tracked (added) and untracked changes.

+## Change branches
+To change your current brach, use the command
+`git checkout <branch-name>`

 ## Creating a branch
 - Navigate to where you want to branch off from.